grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 //oldDate is unchanged, newDate is later by 5 days
 ```

-When I want to make a path to a file in a directory from a path to the directory[^atmafilesystem]:
+When I want to add a file name to a directory path to form an absolute file path[^atmafilesystem]:

 ```csharp
 AbsoluteDirectoryPath oldPath